montclairstatesecurity/adam/README.md

 # adam
 A.D.A.M. - Automated Disaster Answering Machine

 If you have a problem, just ask A.D.A.M.
 He can answer just about any information security or IT operations related question.
+Use python2 because python3 is too hard.

 ```
-λ py adam.py
+λ python adam.py
 Hello, I am A.D.A.M., The Automated Disaster Answering Machine.

 Ask me a question.